From Ardnamurchan to the Isle of Mull - the scenic route!

 The Tobermory ferry is a non-bookable car and passenger service with a crossing time of about 35 minutes, between the small village of Kilchoan on the mainland Ardnamurchan peninsula, and Tobermory, the main town on the island of Mull.
 The service is run by Caledonian MacBrayne Hebridean & Clyde Ferries (CalMac).

-See the CalMac Summer 2017 timetable for ferry sailings between Lochaline and Fishnish (from 31st March to 22nd October 2017 inclusive).
+See the CalMac Summer 2019 timetable for ferry sailings between Kilchoan and Tobermory (from 29th March 2019).

 Driving directions to the Tobermory ferry